Chinese Literary Association: History

-Soon after its establishment, the association organized the collection of monthly dues, seeking to lay the groundwork for future independence from the Commercial Press.
+Soon after its establishment, the association organized the collection of regular dues, seeking to lay the groundwork for future independence from the Commercial Press.
 The Literary Association became the largest of the many literary societies active in China during the 1920s, with around 170 members spread between Beijing, Shanghai, Guangzhou, and Ningbo.

 Proponents of the New Literature movement, they sought to create a new Chinese vernacular literature along the lines of Western "high literature", distinguishing it from both older classical writing and mass-market popular fiction.
 They were initially hesitant to associate themselves too closely with the Fiction Monthly, as it had been previously a popular fiction magazine associated with the 'Mandarin Duck and Butterfly' school of Chinese genre fiction.
 In August 1921, Shen complained to Zhou that the Fiction Monthly was seen as a 'laughing stock' by other Shanghai newspapers, and that it was difficult to organize activities for the society in Shanghai with most of its members in Beijing.

 In March 1921, Zheng resigned as General Secretary upon moving to Shanghai to pursue training as a railroad official.
 He was replaced by Qu Shiying.
 Soon after his move, Zheng left his position at the railway and began work full-time for the Commercial Press.
-In May 1921, he begun a newspaper supplement for the The China Times which he titled the Literature Trimonthly (文學旬刊 (Wénxué xúnkān)), with content mainly produced by Literary Association members.
-A year later, in May 1922, Zheng announced in the supplement had become an official organ of the association, and would be available free of charge to all association members.
+In May 1921, he began a newspaper supplement for The China Times which he titled the Literature Trimonthly (文學旬刊 (Wénxué xúnkān)), with content mainly produced by Literary Association members.
+A year later, in May 1922, Zheng announced in the supplement that it had become an official organ of the association, and would be made available free of charge to all association members.

-By the end of 1921, members had largely moved away from Beijing, and difficulties emerged organizing activities between them.
+By the end of 1921, members had largely moved away from Beijing, and difficulties emerged in organizing activities between them.
 Relatively inactive, the association was revived after the Literature Trimonthly became an official organ.
 In 1922, members in Shanghai organized a local branch (headed by Shen Yanbing) and a physical headquarters.
 Poetry Monthly, a short-lived poetry magazine established earlier in the year by association members, was also converted into an organ for the society.
 Two other society periodicals, both named Literature Trimonthly, were established as supplements to the Beijing Morning Post and the Guangzhou Yuehua Post (越華報 (Yuèhuá bào)) in 1923.
 The latter of these was staffed by a group of students and faculty at Lingnan University who had established a local branch of the association.

 From 1923 to 1925, the association sold postcards of famous foreign writers.
 When Bengali poet and polymath Rabindranath Tagore visited Shanghai in 1924, the association arranged for two members to serve as his interpreters, and took a series of photos to commemorate his arrival.